Sokol111/ecommerce-infrastructure/cmd/seeder/README.md

 2. Reference the filename in the product's `imageFile` field
 3. Supported formats: JPEG, PNG, WebP, GIF

+### Category fallback images

+If a product image is missing (or upload fails), the seeder will try a category fallback image using this convention:

+- `assets/category-<categoryId>.png`

+Example:

+- `assets/category-eff2c798-bfaa-49dc-a6e2-209a30822625.png`

 ## Running with Docker Compose

 If using the local development environment: